obones/openhab-binding-airzone/README.md

-# openhab-binding-airzone
+# AirZone Binding

-openHAB binding for AirZone HVAC system
+openHAB binding for AirZone HVAC system providing a bridge and one thing per zone.

+Each zone has various channels for current state (temperature/humidity...) and to receive commands (on/off/setpoint...)